Statewide Clinical Networks

 They operate across the continuum of care, across private and public sectors and across all Local Health Networks — both country and metropolitan.

-The first three Statewide Clinical Networks that will be formed (along with their terms of reference) are the:
+The first three Statewide Clinical Networks are currently being formed.
+These are the:

-- Statewide Palliative Care Clinical Network (PDF 247KB)
+- Statewide Palliative Care Clinical Network - Terms of Reference (PDF 247KB)

-- Statewide Urgent Care Clinical Network (PDF 247KB).
+- Statewide Urgent Care Clinical Network - Terms of Reference (PDF 247KB).

-SA Health is now calling for expressions of interest (EOI) for the Clinical Lead position for each of the three Statewide Clinical Networks.
+SA Health is now calling for expressions of interest (EOI) for the Clinical Lead position for the Statewide Cancer Clinical Network.

 The process for selecting the Clinical Lead will be merit based and all clinicians from both the public and private sectors are encouraged to consider applying, this includes:

-The information pack (PDF 377KB) provides more details on the role and function of the Clinical Networks and the EOI application process.
+The Cancer Clinical Network Clinical Lead - Application Pack (PDF 432KB) provides more details on the role and function of the Cancer Clinical Network and the EOI application process.
 Please ensure you read this before submitting your application.

 Enquiries can be directed to Professor Paddy Phillips.